sr4136/IG-Import/README.md

 - Data location related to each post:
 	- Instagram "used to" only support one image per post and then enabled multiple images per post.
 Because of this, the data processing/validation/transformation checks both at the *root of the post* and then if not found, *each media item per post* for things like the post's title and timestamp.
 - Media validation:
 	- You'll see "initial media" vs "valid media" mentioned several times.
 This is due to the export containing posts that point to media that doesn't exist for some reason or another.
-Because my IG account was deleted, I cannot confirm exactly why these are missing from the export.
+Because my IG account was long since deleted, I cannot confirm exactly why these are missing from the export.

 ---